Tunisians vote on constitution expanding president's power | Politics

 It is not clear when the results will be announced after polls close at 2100 GMT, but with little apparent enthusiasm for the vote among most Tunisians and a boycott by major parties, analysts expect a 'yes' vote with low turnout.
 Under Saied's own rules for the referendum, no minimum level of participation is needed to approve the new constitution.

-Tunisians vote on Monday in a referendum on a new constitution that critics of President Kais Saied fear will maul the democracy that emerged from a 2011 revolution by handing him nearly total power.
+Tunisians began voting on Monday in a referendum on a new constitution that critics of President Kais Saied fear will maul the democracy that emerged from a 2011 revolution by handing him nearly total power.

+The vote is being held on the first anniversary of Saied's ousting of an elected parliament when he established emergency rule and began governing by fiat.
+Few people were out when polls opened at 0500 GMT, but at Rue Marseilles polling station in downtown Tunis, Illyes Moujahed was first in line, saying Saied was the only hope.

 His foes accuse him of a coup.
 DISUNITY